loftuxab/alfresco-community-loftux/projects/installer/jboss/README_linux.txt

 Install JDK 5.0
 ---------------

+- If you wish to use other databases, please visit the forums and wiki at www.alfresco.org for guidelines
 - If you already have J2SE Development Kit 5.0 installed, skip to "Create Database"

 - Browse to http://java.sun.com/j2se/1.5.0/download.jsp